ldiez/5GvRanControllerQBD/README.md

     + `AVG_TIMES`: `1` to generate average packet times in each generation, `0` otherwise
     + `AVG_PL_TT`: `1` to generate average loss probability and total in each generation, `0` otherwise

+Examples of use can be found in the file `runAll.py`.

 ### Results format:
   + `PKT_LOGS`: `1` file per iteration.
     + File name (`curr_iter` is the current iteration index): `<RES_HEAD>pktsLog_<ARR_RATE>_<BUFF_SIZE>_<curr_iter><RES_TAIL>`